Efrennnn/Efrennnn/README.md

       </td>
     </tr>
     <tr>
-      <td valign="text-top">Slime Attack is a TopDown RPG game about killing slime, u have the duty of an adventurer to kill the slimes in the area.</td> <!--desc-->
+      <td valign="text-top">Slime Attack is a TopDown RPG game about killing slime, u have the duty of an adventurer to kill the slimes in the area.
+Slime Attack is my first project alone during my study.</td> <!--desc-->
       <td valign="text-top">Astro Pong is a pong game that combines astronauts and pong, the setting of the game is in outer space where 2 astronouts fight it out!</td> <!--desc-->
     </tr>
     <tr>
       <td align="center"><a href="https://github.com/Efrennnn/Slime-Attack">Read More</a></td> <!--link1-->
       <td align="center"><a href="https://github.com/Efrennnn/AstroPong">Read More</a></td> <!--link2-->
     </tr>

   <thead>
     <tr>
       <th width="50%" align="center"><a>Wild Rescue </a></th> <!--tittle-->